 Damaged or Loose Battery Cables & Wiring & Terminals on the Lawn Mower

-Solution: Remove any corrosion found on the wires.
-If you find that the cables keep coming loose or they are broke, they must be replaced.
+SOLUTION: Remove any corrosion found on the wires.
+If you find that the cables keep coming loose or they are broken, they must be replaced.
 Bad cables can contribute to a bad battery and starting issues.

 Bad Ground on the Lawn Mower

 Check the black cable from the battery to the frame of the lawn mower.
 Check the ground from the solenoid.
 (A 3-post solenoid is self-grounded).
 Remove any corrosion you find and make sure it’s making good contact.